 Budweiser Brewery Experience, St. Louis: Take a “seed to sip” tour at this St. Louis landmark for an up-close look at how iconic Budweiser Beer is brewed and packaged.
 Visit the brew house, lager cellar and Clydesdale stable.
 Stop by the Beer Museum where the company’s long and storied history as one of the largest and oldest breweries in the nation comes to life.

-Shatto Milk Company, Osborn: Meet some of Missouri's friendliest cows, see how a dairy operates and visit the milk bottling facility.
+Shatto Milk Company, Osborn: Meet some of Missouri’s friendliest cows, see how a dairy operates and visit the milk bottling facility.
 The country store sells cheese, butter, ice cream and milk, which comes in an array of flavors – cookies and cream, cotton candy, coffee, root beer, and more.

 J. Reiger & Co., Kansas City: Tour the 60,000-square-foot distillery located in the historic Electric Park neighborhood to learn how a variety of spirits are made.
 Exhibits tell how the company, founded in 1887, reopened in 2019 – nearly 100 years after shutting its doors during the dawn of Prohibition.
 Just for fun – take a ride on a two-story slide down through the center of the 19th century building.

 Third Degree Glass Factory, St. Louis: Part tour, part celebration of creativity, Third Fridays at the factory feature glass blowing demonstrations, “fire spinning,” live music and more on the third Friday of every month.
 Shop for art glass pieces, including vases, bowls and beads, in their gallery.

 Find more makers tours at: